dbremont/algorithms/README.md

 ## Guide

-- **Algorithms:** Implementation and analysis of fundamental and advanced algorithms across various domains.
+- **CA (Classical Algorithms):** Implementation and analysis of fundamental and advanced algorithms across various domains.
 - **CL (Computational Linguistics):** Techniques and models for analyzing, processing, and understanding human language computationally.
 - **CM (Causal Models):** Methods for modeling and analyzing cause-effect relationships in systems.
 - **CNS (Computational Network Science):** Study of complex networks using computational techniques to analyze their structure and dynamics.